 Some study away sites enable students to wait-list for courses that have reached capacity.
 Please be aware that being on the wait list for a class does not guarantee you a spot in the class.
 Students can’t attend wait listed classes.
 It’s your responsibility to check your status via Albert.

 Albert allows you to wait list for several classes at a time, including those that meet at the same time as a course you are currently enrolled in.
 However, in order to be enrolled off a wait list you MUST use the SWAP function.
-For more information on using the SWAP function, please view pages 10-12 of the NYU Registrar’s Albert Registration Help Guide.
+For more information on using the SWAP function, please view the NYU Registrar’s Albert Registration Help Guide.

 Please note that Albert WILL NOT enroll you in more than 18 units without prior approval.
 This means that unless you told the system to swap your wait listed course for an enrolled course (by using the SWAP function), you will not be enrolled in the wait listed class despite it being your turn to roll in off of the wait list.